Hobbies

 An example star trail animation made from code I wrote to make star trails given a random assortment of stars and a rotational axis.

 I also love tinkering with Linux systems and had 2 years experience as a linux system administrator for Telescope Array’s Data Server and Computational Clusters.
-I used to even host this very website on a Raspberry Pi (Until I thought that was an unwanted cybersecturity risk for my house)!
+I used to even host this very website on a Raspberry Pi (Until I thought that was an unwanted cybersecurity risk for my home network)!

 Hiking

-Living in Boulder Colorado, close to the Front Range or being in close proximity to National Parks in Utah, Colorado, Nevada, Wyoming, or Idaho gives me ample opportunity to hike and experience the outdoors.
+Living in Boulder Colorado, close to the Front Range or being in close proximity to National Parks in Colorado, Utah, New Mexico, or Wyoming gives me ample opportunity to hike and experience the outdoors.

 crater_lake